Last updated on 16 September 2021

-Your vet will be able advise you when a rabies vaccination is due.
+Your vet will be able to advise you when a rabies vaccination is due.
 They will also be able to advise whether other health and documentary checks are required for travel.
 We recommend that you contact your local vet before planning any travel with your pet.

 How long does my pet’s rabies vaccination remain valid for?

 The lifespan of the rabies vaccination depends on the brand of vaccination used and your vet will be able to advise you when rabies boosters will be required.
 In order for an EU pet passport to remain valid, rabies vaccinations and any future boosters must be administered by an authorised veterinarian within the EU.
 Details of the vaccination must be entered in the pet passport.